Estimated reading time: 7 minutes

 - The balance of detail vs. generalizations in the conversation

 - Would have loved to know the incoming class makeup (industries, experience level diversity of candidates).
-Also would have asked more questions about area of focus (healthcare, entrepreneurship) — it’s a moving target, but what are their goals or mandates?
+Would have asked more questions about area of focus (healthcare, entrepreneurship).
+It’s a moving target, but what are their goals or mandates?
 (Ex. x% military; for EMBA: how many years of experience, targeted industries, etc).

-- Would have asked about other programs on campus, and whether there’s an opportunity for cross-pollination (e.g., business, engineering, public health, medical, etc.)
+- Would have asked about other programs on campus, and whether there’s an opportunity for cross-pollination.
+Examples: business, engineering, public health, medical, etc.

 - Wish I knew to relax and just be prepared to be myself!!